 Edward is the Program Director of the Center for Christianity and Scholarship, a Christian study Center in Durham, NC.
 He earned his Ph.D. in New Testament at Emory University, writing his dissertation on Paul's way of teaching moral reasoning.
 He earned his B.A. in Public Policy from Duke University and an M.A. in Religion from Yale Divinity School.
 He is author of “Descending Spirit and Descending Gods: A ‘Greek’ Interpretation of the Spirit’s Descent as a Dove in Mark 1:10,” Journal of Biblical Literature 128 (2009).
 He has taught the spring semester of the Theology class (New Testament) for the last two years.

-As students at the University of North Carolina, Eric and Robin experienced the profound depth and power of the Scriptures.
-Since then, the Lord has called them to serve on college campuses and at Church of the Apostles, helping others to know God through his Word.
-Robin currently serves with InterVarsity at Meredith University, and Eric serve as an Associate Pastor at Apostles.
-They have two beautiful and entertaining daughters, both in their mid-teens.
+As students at the University of North Carolina, Eric experienced the profound depth and power of the Scriptures.
+Since then, the Lord has called him to serve as the Associate Pastor at Church of the Apostles, helping others to know God through his Word.
+Eric and his wife Robin have two beautiful and entertaining daughters, in high school and college.
 Their involvement with the Fellows program is born from this conviction that as people learn to view life through the lens of the Scriptures, God challenges, heals and reforms their lives for their good and his glory.

 Growing up on the wide-open plains of Cheyenne, Wyoming, Mary Vandel Young met Christ when she was 15.
 Mary later graduated from Baylor University with a Bachelor of Science in Secondary Education in 1990.
 She completed a Master of Divinity Degree in 2003 from Fuller Theological Seminary.
 Throughout her professional life, Mary taught in international schools and also served on Young Life staff in Kauala Lumpur, Malaysia; Lima, Peru; Colorado Springs, Colorado; and Raleigh, North Carolina.